JPMastrogiacomo/JPMastrogiacomo.github.io/_pages/about.md

   - /about.html
 ---

-I am a Doctoral student in Atmospheric Physics at the University of Toronto under the supervision of Professor Debra Wunch.
+I am a Doctoral candidate in Atmospheric Physics at the University of Toronto under the supervision of Professor Debra Wunch.
 I have also completed a BSc/MSc at the University of Toronto and a MMath at the University of Waterloo.

 My research focuses on estimating anthropogenic greenhouse gas emissions with satellite measurements.
 I am especially interested in methane which is 80 times more potent than CO<sub>2</sub> at trapping heat in a 20-year period.
 I am working on deriving trace gas enhancement ratios involving methane and comparing them to inventories.
 I am also working on a high-resolution inversion of TROPOMI methane observations over Southern Ontario.